7000 Provider Investigations (PI) Community

 Reporters are not always able to provide specific identifying information for an alleged perpetrator (AP).
 In these instances, the reporter knows details about the incident, but not the AP’s identity.
 For example, the reporter may know only a physical description or a nickname.

-When the reporter is not able to provide identifying information for the AP or APs, the intake specialist does the following:
+When the reporter is unable to provide identifying information for the AP, the intake specialist does the following:

 If there is more than one AP and the reporter knows how many APs there are, then the intake specialist follows the bullets above for each AP.

-If there is more than one AP but the number of APs is unknown, then the intake specialist only adds one AP to the person list to represent them all.
+If there is more than one AP but the number of APs is unknown, then the intake specialist only adds one AP to the person list and documents that this entry represents them all.

 7223 No Role (NO)

-If the person is not involved as an alleged victim or alleged perpetrator, then the person is assigned a role of No Role (NO).
-In PI Community intakes, only a collateral can be assigned a role of NO.
+If the person is not involved as an alleged victim or alleged perpetrator, then the intake specialist designates the person’s role as No Role (NO).
+In PI Community intakes, only a collateral can have a role of NO.

 7230 Relationship or Interest (Rel/Int)

-The client who is an alleged victim is assigned the relationship or interest (rel/int) of self (SL).
-Each other person on the person list is assigned the rel/int option that best describes his or her relationship to the client.
+The intake specialist designates the client’s relationship or interest (Rel/Int) as self (SL).
+Each additional person on the person list is designated the Rel/Int option that best describes his or her relationship to the client.
 See 2260 Relationship or Interest (Rel/Int).

-If multiple clients are alleged victims, the intake specialist chooses a primary client and assigns that client the rel/int of self (SL).
-The rel/int for any other alleged victim should reflect the option that best describes the relationship to the primary client (for example, unrelated home member (UH)).
+If multiple clients are alleged victims, the intake specialist chooses a primary client and assigns that client the Rel/Int of SL.
+The Rel/Int for any other client reflects the option that best describes the relationship to the primary client (for example: UH for an unrelated home member).
 See 7510 Case Name.

-Although the IMPACT abbreviation for self is “SL,” SWI uses the abbreviation “CL,” which is short for “client.”
-See the Narrative Abbreviations document on the DFPS intranet.
+Although the IMPACT abbreviation for “self” is SL, SWI uses the abbreviation CL, which is short for “client.”
+See the IMPACT & Narrative Abbreviations & Definitions document on the DFPS intranet.

 7300 PI Community Allegations